calcuis/private-key-hex-generator-plus/README.md

 Displaying the Generated Private Key: The final output of the code is the printed line that displays the generated private key in hexadecimal format.

-Compared to the previous code that used the random module, this code using the secrets module is more suitable for generating secure cryptographic keys.
+Compared to the previous code (private-key-hex-generator) that used the random module, this code using the secrets module is more suitable for generating secure cryptographic keys.
 The secrets module is designed to use secure randomness sources and provides a higher level of security for cryptographic applications.